dev-syn/roblox-vscode-icon-theme/README.md

 # Roblox Studio (New Icons) for Visual Studio Code

 This is an Icon Theme Extension that will change certain folders and files into custom icons that are commonly used when developing Roblox projects.
-These icons are previewed below.
+These icons are previewed below:

 ![Screenshot](icons/example.png)